-The Qantas International Business Lounge in Melbourne is a catch-all space.
-It caters to just about all lounge-worthy passengers in the oneworld alliance – trust me, that’s a lot of people.
-The list includes Qantas Club and Qantas Gold members, Business Class passengers, oneworld Sapphire cardholders and elite members of other partner airlines.
+The Qantas International Business Lounge in Melbourne is a lounge for the masses.
+It caters to just about all lounge-worthy passengers travelling on Oneworld alliance airlines – that’s a lot of people.
+Got Gold status?
+Using a digital Qantas Club pass?
+Flying Business Class?
+Chances are, you’ll find yourself here.

 Lounge details & location

 The Qantas International Business Lounge in Melbourne is actually located in the ‘basement’ complex, which is technically the arrivals level of the international airport.
-While it used to be open from early morning to late night, the current hours are reduced.
-Be sure to check the Qantas website for the latest opening hours.
+It’s open from 5:15 am until the last scheduled Qantas departure every day, usually QF155 to Auckland at 11:25 pm.

 Food & drink

 Qantas puts on a buffet spread at this International Business Lounge, which appears to be more substantial than what I encountered at the Sydney International Business Lounge previously.
 There’s also a ‘plate of the day’ option – a toasted chicken schnitzel and Swiss cheese sandwich – offered until 2 pm during my lunchtime call.
 Don’t worry, you’ll also find a plate service during breakfast and dinner hours.

 The main hot dish during this visit is Mediterranean lamb with steamed rice, supported by a range of salads and condiments for a traditional Qantas Club-esque make-your-own toastie.
 Overall, it’s an average offering, and I look forward to seeing how Qantas will revamp the food and beverage in this lounge in 2024.